GuiltyTargets/guiltytargets/README.rst

 This will create files in paths ``auc_output_path`` and ``probs_output_path``, where the former shows the AUC values of cross validation and the latter shows the predicted targets.

 The parameters are explained below.
+A use case can be found under https://github.com/GuiltyTargets/reproduction

 INPUT FILES
 -----------